Motti789/cocktails/README.md

 # Cocktails_guide

 Hello!
 And Welcome To Motti's Ultimate Beverage Experience!
-This program will explore through different kinds of Margarita beverages which we will teach you how you can make on your own!
+This program will explore through different kinds of Margarita beverages which we will teach you how you can make one on your own!

 Have fun, and don't forget to have a good drink!